Iwasawa Decomposition for Lie Superalgebras: Automorphisms of weak generalized root systems

 If $S\cap R_{im}\neq\{\pm\alpha\}$ for some $\alpha$ then either it is empty, or contains two linearly independent isotropic roots.
-In the former case $T$ will either be empty or a non-reduced root system which is irreducible (by \cref{odd_connectedness}) and thus is $BC_n$.
-In the latter case $T\sub\span(T)$ is an irreducible GRRS with $T_{im}\neq\emptyset$ by \cref{odd_connectedness} and \cref{sub_grs}.
+In the former case $T$ will either be empty or a non-reduced root system which is irreducible (by Proposition \ref{odd_connectedness}) and thus is $BC_n$.
+In the latter case $T\sub\span(T)$ is an irreducible GRRS with $T_{im}\neq\emptyset$ by Proposition \ref{odd_connectedness} and Section \ref{sub_grs}.

-Now in each possibility for $T$ we always have that the span of the odd roots is everything, as this is true for any irreducible GRRS.
+Now for each possibility of $T$ we always have that the span of the odd roots is equal to the span of all of $T$, as this is true for any irreducible GRRS admitting at least one odd root.
 It follows that $\span(T')$ is orthogonal to $\span(T)$.
 Since the inner product restricted to $\span(T')$ will be nondegenerate we must have $S\cap\span(T')=T'$.
-On the other hand if $\alpha\in T'\cap\span(T)$ we would have that $\alpha$ is a null vector, a contradiction. \end{proof}
+On the other hand if $\alpha\in T'\cap\span(T)$ we would have that $\alpha$ is an even null vector, a contradiction. \end{proof}